icon-project/btp/doc/bsc-bmv.md

 1. Decode RelayMessage and extract the blockheader hash at a given height
 2. Verify the block header hash using the stored Merkle Tree Accumulator
     - Check if block height is the same as MTA next height
+    - Add block to MTA, update lastHeight & receiptRoot with blockUpdate header data
+    - Check if block proof and witness are not empty, update lastHeight & receiptRoot with blockProof header data
 3. Verify the validator set against provided `SealedHeader`
     - Verify the coinbase signature
 4. Verify Receipt Proofs and extract valid receipt which includes the Event Log for the message transfer